San Diego views – one of the many reasons we love living here.

 If you’re born and raised in San Diego, you already know that it’s truly one of most beautiful places on the planet – people come here from all over the world to lay on our beaches and enjoy the perfect weather all year round.
-Whether your thing is hiking to waterfalls or sitting on the beach watching the sunset, San Diego is paradise.
+Whether your thing is hiking to waterfalls, sitting on the beach watching the sunset, or dining in one of the many San Diego restaurants with a view, this place is pure paradise.
 Here are some of the best views in San Diego, from coastal viewpoints to seaside meditation gardens!
 Plus, visit our San Diego guides section to explore more fun things to do in each neighborhood.

 Torrey Pines Gliderport

+Next up on our list of best views in San Diego is the Torrey Pines Gliderport.
+This is one of those places that not even all of the locals know about.
 Where else can you sit back and watch people fly over the ocean?
-The Torrey Pines Gliderport sits above Black’s Beach (a clothing optional La Jolla beach) and next to Torrey Pines State Natural Reserve, a coastal state park and community known for its world-class golf course (it hosted the 2008 U.S. Open) and picturesque San Diego hiking trails.
+The Torrey Pines Gliderport sits above Black’s Beach (a clothing optional La Jolla beach) and next to Torrey Pines State Natural Reserve, a coastal state park and community known for its world-class golf course (it hosted the 2008 U.S. Open and the 2021 U.S. Open) and picturesque San Diego hiking trails.
 While both the golf course and trails have views well worth writing home about, just a little south is the Torrey Pines Gliderport, a city-owned aviation site where paragliders and hang-gliders can launch off the cliffs to the beaches below.
 It’s a magical spot to take in the scenery and watch San Diego’s finest soar through the sky.

 There’s a massive parking lot in front of the glider port that’s free all day, so parking is almost always easy to find.

-Mount Soledad is one of La Jolla’s secret spots.
-It’s a small mountain with a veterans memorial and giant cross at its peak; the memorial itself offers an expansive, panoramic view of San Diego and the coast below, and it’s easily accessible by car.
+Speaking of San Diego views that people may not know about, Mount Soledad is one of five places we covered in an article about La Jolla’s secret spots.
+Mt.
+Soledad a small mountain with a veterans memorial and giant cross at its peak; the memorial itself offers an expansive, panoramic view of San Diego and the coast below, and it’s easily accessible by car.
 It’s an iconic San Diego spot, partially due to the massive controversy over the constitutionality of the cross — it went to the Supreme Court twice!
 Parking is easy, although the road from Pacific Beach to Mount Soledad is a popular cycling path if that’s your thing.

 With sheer cliffs bordering the ocean, several decent surf spots, and coastal trails along the bluffs, Sunset Cliffs is one of San Diego’s most picturesque – and iconically Southern California – areas.
-As the name suggests, it’s a popular spot if you’re wondering where to catch the sunset, although the beaches below are also a great place to hang out if you’re looking for something a little more secluded than some of our busier beaches.
+As the name suggests, it’s a popular spot if you’re wondering where to catch the sunset or just looking for nice views in San Diego, although the beaches below are also a great place to hang out if you’re looking for something a little more secluded than some of our busier beaches.

 Local tip: The cliffs are mostly unfenced, so watch your step as you explore the area.
 There are also a few spots where locals and visitors alike jump off the cliffs into the ocean, but be careful if you join: it’s technically illegal and there are lots of sharp rocks hiding in the water.